FAQs about the ONCA

 “Letters Patent” in Ontario’s Corporations Act are called “articles of incorporation” in the ONCA.
 Until the regulations for the ONCA are published, we cannot know exactly what will be required.
 However, the ONCA requires different things in articles than are required in Letters Patent.
 Your nonprofit’s current Letters Patent will be replaced by Articles of Amendment once you file to amend your Letters Patent.

-No. The ONCA is not expected to take effect before 2020, or later.
+No. We do not know when the ONCA will take effect.
 You can incorporate under the current law, Ontario’s Corporations Act.
 Visit the How do we incorporate to learn more.
 However, you should learn about the ONCA and make your bylaws and Letters Patent as compliant with the ONCA as you can, while still conforming to Ontario’s Corporations Act (OCA).
 This will make your eventual transition to the ONCA easier.
 Another option is to incorporate under the Canada Not-for-Profit Corporations Act, the new federal legislation that governs nonprofit corporations.